 When on-the-day horse racing markets are suspended, it is normally because a horse that has been prominent in the market is declared a non-runner.

 Some bookmakers also offer in-play betting on horse racing.
-Odd are prone to massive fluctuations in-running but some markets can be suspended before the race has finished.
+Odds are prone to massive fluctuations in running but some markets can be suspended before the race has finished.
 This is sometimes because a favourite may fluff the start on the flat or fall early in a jumps race.
 Some bookmakers will quickly recalculate the odds and continue to offer in-play betting.
 Others may simply suspend in-play betting on that race.